rytsikau/ee.Yrewind/README.md

 ## Quick Start

 1. Unpack the downloaded archive
-2. Open *start.bat* in a text editor, and insert URLs of required streams instead of existing samples
+2. Open *start.bat* in a text editor and paste the URLs of required streams instead of existing samples
-3. Save *start.bat*, and run it
+3. Save *start.bat* and run it

 ## Usage info